 Despite the evidence that the “thermal mass” of an energy efficient log home can provide as much as 15% better energy efficiency than stick-framed houses, some building code energy standards don’t recognize the energy efficiency of log homes.

-Contact local city or county building code officials to find out what the log building code standards are for your area.
+Contact local city or county building inspectors to find out what the log building code standards are for your area.
 Some states have approved a “prescriptive approach" that allows you to make substitutions for low numerical R-values for logs so you can still build an energy efficient cabin.
+Use the free program, RESCheck, to see how you can conform to the code.

 Choosing appliances with the Energy Star label can save you up to 30% on your energy bills.
-Many of the stores where you purchase your appliance will offer free delivery and haul away.
+Many of the stores where you purchase your appliance will offer free delivery and haul away for your old appliances.